 Our primary objective is to continue to operate and grow HomeTrust Bank as a well-capitalized, profitable, independent, community banking organization.
-Our mission is to continue serving individuals, businesses and community organizations in our primary markets in the Western and Piedmont regions of North Carolina and upstate South Carolina through exceptional service.
+Our mission is to continue serving individuals, businesses and community organizations in our primary markets in North Carolina (including the Asheville metropolitan area and the "Piedmont" region), South Carolina (Greenville), East Tennessee (including Kingsport/Johnson City, Knoxville, and Morristown) and the Roanoke Valley area of Virginia through exceptional service.
 To accomplish our objectives, we will also need to continue building caring relationships with our employees, customers and communities while delivering on our brand promise that "It's Just Better Here."
-We will also need to continue providing our partner banks with the tools necessary to effectively deliver our products and services to customers in order to compete effectively with other financial institutions operating in our market areas.
+We will also need to continue providing our employees with the tools necessary to effectively deliver our products and services to customers in order to compete effectively with other financial institutions operating in our market areas.

 Improving our asset quality.
 Our goal is to improve upon our level of nonperforming assets by managing credit risk.
 As real estate markets have weakened since 2008, we have experienced a significant increase in delinquencies and non-performing assets.
 We have implemented an internal problem loan resolution process that is managed by a group of experienced senior banking officers to focus on early detection and timely solutions.
 We are focused on actively monitoring and managing all segments of our loan portfolio in order to proactively identify and mitigate risk.
 We will continue to devote significant efforts and resources to reducing problem assets to levels consistent with our historical experience.
 We also implemented in fiscal years 2007 through 2009 continuously more stringent underwriting policies and procedures as the economy continued to deteriorate, which included an increased emphasis on a borrower's ongoing ability to repay a loan by requiring lower debt to income ratios, higher credit scores and lower loan to value ratios than our previous lending policies had required.
-Our percentage of nonperforming assets to total assets was 5.07%, 4.67% and 3.81% at June 30, 2013, 2012 and 2011, respectively.
+Our percentage of nonperforming assets to total assets was 3.02%, 5.07%, and 4.67% at June 30, 2014, 2013 and 2012, respectively.

 Continuing to originate residential and owner-occupied commercial mortgage loans and municipal leases.
 Our primary lending focus has been, and will continue to be, on operating as a residential and commercial mortgage lender.
 We originate both fixed and adjustable-rate residential and commercial mortgage loans.
 Most of the long term fixed-rate residential mortgage loans that we originate are sold into the secondary market with servicing released, while most of the residential adjustable rate mortgages and fixed rate mortgages with terms to maturity of 15 years or less, the commercial mortgages and all of the municipal leases that we originate, are retained in our portfolio.
-Although our loan originations have declined during recent periods as we focused on our asset quality problems and experienced lower demand for residential and commercial mortgage loans reflecting both the weak housing market and overall weak economic conditions, we intend to continue to emphasize these lending activities while reducing our exposure to construction and land development loans.
+Although our loan originations have declined during recent periods as we focused on our asset quality problems and experienced lower demand for residential and commercial mortgage loans reflecting both the weak housing market and overall weak economic conditions, we intend to continue to emphasize these lending activities.
 We have strictly limited the origination of speculative construction, land development and land loans in favor of loans that possess credit profiles presenting lower risk to us.
 We believe the continuing changes in the secondary market as a result of the uncertainty that is surrounding Fannie Mae and Freddie Mac will result in increased opportunities in the coming years to originate high quality residential loans with more attractive pricing for our loan portfolio.
-With our long experience and expertise in residential lending we believe we can be effective in capturing the opportunities of these market changes in residential lending.
+With our long experience and expertise in residential lending, we believe we can be effective in capturing the opportunities of these market changes in residential lending.